 A biodiversity conservation licence may be granted under Part 2 of the Biodiversity Conservation Act 2016 that permits handlers to legally catch and release possums from commercial and residential homes and backyards in accordance with the Department of Planning and Environment possum management policy.
 Possum handlers operate under strict licence conditions to ensure human safety and protect animal welfare.

 Possums can cause damage to commercial or residential property, particularly roof cavities of buildings.
 The best way to avoid having this is to maintain your roof in good condition so a possum cannot enter it.

-Possums are protected in New South Wales, so in order to avoid harming the animal, the licence granted to a landholder or a catch and release possum handler will stipulate the following conditions:
+Possums are protected in New South Wales.
+Capturing a protected animal is considered harm under the Biodiversity Conservation Act 2016, so to avoid injuring the animal, the catch and release possum licence granted will stipulate the following conditions:

 - The animal must be captured live and released back onto the property on which it was captured.
-Possums are territorial animals and research has shown that dumping possums in locations (including local parks) too far from the original point of capture will greatly increase the chances of it not surviving.
+Possums are territorial animals and research has shown that dumping possums in locations (including local parks) too far from the original point of capture will greatly reduce survival.

-- Possums are released after sunset, preferably against a structure they can immediately climb.
-Possums are arboreal animals that generally occur mostly in trees safely away from dogs.
+- Possums are released after sunset against a structure they can immediately climb.
+Possums mostly live in trees, safely away from dogs.

 Licence holders, including catch and release possum handlers, are strongly encouraged to permanently seal potential entrances to roof cavities to avoid ongoing problems with possums.